metakeule/unpack/README.md

 # what is it

+I was annoyed when downloading compressed files from the internets that when extracting them, some of them have everything packed nicely within an dedicated subfolder while others not.

+So to have my hard-disk clean, I have to look into every archive before unpacking it in order so see, if I must create a dedicated folder for it.

+So this is a simple tool that does the job, i.e. makes it so that I always have a dedicated folder for a decompressed archive.

 It acts relative to the current working directory as follows:

 1. creates a subdirectory with the name of the archive file - its extension.